Broadcom VMware Licensing Breakdown: What You're Actually Paying For Now

 - Most existing support contracts expire by October 2027, coinciding with vSphere 8's expected end-of-life.

-- Running unpatched VMware in production is a ticking time bomb — ESXi vulnerabilities are actively exploited in the wild.
+- Running unpatched ESXi carries escalating risk — ESXi vulnerabilities are actively exploited in the wild (e.g., CVE-2024-37085, used in ransomware campaigns in mid-2024).

 What Are Your Options?